JoshOrndorff/recipes/text/3-entrees/basic-pow.md

 ![Substrate Architecture Diagram](../img/substrate-architecture.png)

 In principle the consensus engine, part of the outer node, is agnostic over the runtime that is used with it.
-But in practice, most consensus engines will require the runtime to provide certain [runtime APIs](./runtime-api.md) that effect the engine.
+But in practice, most consensus engines will require the runtime to provide certain [runtime APIs](./runtime-api.md) that affect the engine.
 For example Aura, and Babe, query the runtime for the set of validators.
 A more real-world PoW consensus would query the runtime for the bock difficulty.
-Additionally, some runtimes, rely on the consensus engine to provide [PreRuntime Digests](https://substrate.dev/rustdocs/v2.0.0-alpha.3/sp_runtime/generic/enum.DigestItem.html#variant.PreRuntime).
+Additionally, some runtimes, rely on the consensus engine to provide [PreRuntime Digests](https://substrate.dev/rustdocs/master/sp_runtime/generic/enum.DigestItem.html#variant.PreRuntime).
 For example Runtimes that include the Babe pallet, expect a preruntime digest containing information about the current babe slot.
 Because of these requirements, this node will use a dedicated `pow-runtime`.
 The contents of that runtime should be familiar, and will not be discussed here.

 ## Proof of Work Algorithms